 The dividend allocation process followed by the Company in respect of participating policies recognizes the contributions made by the policies to the pre-Conversion or post-Conversion participating business to which they belong.
 Not all policies contribute to the same extent or at the same time, and there are certain practical limits, legal constraints and prevailing local practices that apply to the allocation in some circumstances.
-This process seeks to achieve reasonable equity between classes of policies and between generations of policies over time.
+This process seeks to achieve reasonable equity among classes and generations of policies.
 In order to determine the contribution of policies, policies are grouped into classes with common Experience Factors.